chektien/notes/response-smrt.md

 In particular, all of SMRT projects require intensive resources to create the AR/VR/MR virtual environments and will need for the developers to implement novel interaction mechanisms that, e.g., allow trainees to have effectve training experience.

-#
+# Collaboration plans

 ### What SMRT can put on the table

+1. Funding the co-development of tools that can benefit most XR projects in SMRT

+2. Supporting the Centre's development of research horizontals
+  - benefits the broader community
+  - in turn benefits XR projects in SMRT

+For 1
--   EOM for co-developing research horizontals that benefit all XR projects in SMRT
+- EOM for co-developing tools that can benefit all XR projects in SMRT
   - work towards immersification in LTA and subsequently transport industry globally?
   - need to discuss whether open to open-sourcing and benefiting all in the community
   - EOM roles can be purely advisory
   - only commitment is to attend Immersive Roundtable every month
+-

 ### What SIT can put on the table
 - provide the community platform for capability training from SIT and all the core IHL + Industry partners in this space
 - provide access to share EQT resources
 - further opportunities for academic-led funding for individual projects
 - already collaborating with SIT on several ongoing and future projects

 ## Visitors to the AXR Lab
 1. Kang Huey Ling (Principal, SMRT Institute)